marianpekar/Cardamom.js/docs/index.md

 ### Cardamom.MoveCards(src, dest, from, to, count)

-Works same as MoveCard method, but you have to also set how many cards you want to move.
+Works same as MoveCard method, but you have to also specify how many cards you want to move.

 ```javascript
 let deck = Cardamom.CreateDeck(4, 13);